 Tip 1: Take a Practice Test before Studying

-Before cracking a single prep book, take one full exam when you have three and half hours of free time.
+Before cracking a single prep book, take one full exam when you have three and a half hours of free time.
 After finishing the first exam, score your test and closely examine your performance in each major test section.